Take a YA Time Traveler Adventure with young Albert Einstein

 What Readers Are Saying

-• "a curiosity-arousing story with a well-crafted spiritual core carefully woven in with the threads of science, space, and time.
-There's plenty of world building and enough character intrigue to keep readers turning the pages.
-A fun fantasy adventure."
+“…there’s plenty of world-building and enough character intrigue to keep readers turning the pages.
+A fun fantasy adventure.” —Historical Novel Society

 The massive door creaked open, revealing an old, cavernous, torch-lit fire-temple with a freshly painted blood pentagram in the middle.
 Raka motioned for Werner to enter and a statuesque, redheaded woman dressed in a tight-fitting, low-cut black leather riding habit greeted them.
 Werner heard a subtle hum, and his body began to vibrate as if a force of energy were penetrating it.
 Raka acknowledged the woman with a kiss on the back of her right hand.
 Then he motioned to Werner, who was trying to look everywhere at once.
 “Countess Victoria von Baden, I want you to meet my guest, Herr Werner von Wiesel.”